zhubao315/learn-agentic-ai/00_openai_agents/15_memory/readme.md

         * File storage.
         * Knowledge graphs.
     * This is the memory that the agent uses to inform it's actions over multiple conversations.
+    * Memory updates are performed asynchronously.
+A separate process gathers and organizes new information after the primary response is generated, which decouples memory maintenance from the immediate conversation flow and reduces latency.

+**3. You can:**

+* **Configure Memory Stores:**
+Set up persistent memory stores (such as vector databases, graph databases or JSON-based stores) for each type of memory.
+Semantic and episodic memories are often stored for retrieval during future interactions, while procedural memory is used to update your system prompt dynamically.

+* **Customize Update Strategies:**
+Choose between hot path updates for immediate context enrichment and background processes for less time-critical memory updates.
+This flexibility lets you balance performance and context preservation based on your application’s needs.

+* **Leverage Memory in Prompts:**
+When constructing your system prompt for an agent call, you can inject relevant memories—whether they are high-level summaries (from episodic memory) or key facts (from semantic memory)—to make responses more context-aware and personalized.
+Temporal memory helps ensure that the most recent interactions carry appropriate weight.

+By combining these different memory types and update mechanisms, your agent becomes better equipped to maintain a coherent, contextually rich conversation over long interactions, adapt its behavior based on past events, and improve over time.

+This layered memory design is one of the key innovations in building robust agentic systems with the OpenAI Agents SDK.
+It helps transform a stateless model into one that is dynamically adaptive and contextually aware, closely mimicking how human memory contributes to intelligent behavior.

 **Applying this to OpenAI Agents SDK:**